 Using aggregation you can quickly:

-- Eliminate apps only available on SAP S/4HANA Cloud Essentials Edition versus SAP S/4HANA AnyPremise depending on your S/4HANA version
+- Eliminate apps only available on SAP S/4HANA Cloud Essentials Edition versus SAP S/4HANA AnyPremise depending on your chosen SAP S/4HANA solution

 - Eliminate apps that are not relevant on your release and Feature Pack Stack of SAP S/4HANA

-- Download spreadsheet lists of ICF Nodes, OData Services, and SAP Notes which can then be uploaded into accelerator tools such as the Fiori App Activation tool or Task List configuration (transaction STC01) – for more details reference the UI Technology Guide or Best Practice Fiori Apps Deployment (MAD) guide)
+- Download spreadsheet lists of apps, ICF Nodes, OData Services, and SAP Notes which can then be uploaded into accelerator tools such as Rapid Content Activation and Fiori launchpad content manager

-There are also 2 roles you ALWAYS want regardless of whether they were asked for or not:
+There are also some roles you ALWAYS want regardless of whether they were asked for or not:

 - The ADMINISTRATOR role – which contains common apps for email/form templates, job scheduling, custom CDS views, and custom fields, among others.
 These you will need even in your Development system to configure your other apps.

 - The ANALYTICS SPECIALIST role – which contains configuration apps for Smart Business tiles.
 These you will need even in your Development system to configure your other apps.

-Here’s a typical flow you can follow starting from the Fiori Apps Library home page…
+Here’s a typical flow you can follow starting from the SAP Fiori apps reference library home page…